MimbleCoin/mimble-node/SECURITY.md

-# MWC's Security Process
+# Mimble's Security Process

-MWC has a code of conduct and the handling of vulnerability disclosure is no exception.
+Mimble has a code of conduct and the handling of vulnerability disclosure is no exception.
 We are committed to conduct our security process in a professional and civil manner.
 Public shaming, under-reporting or misrepresentation of vulnerabilities will not be tolerated.

 ## Responsible Disclosure

-For all security related issues, MWC has 2 main points of contact:
+For all security related issues, Mimble has 1 main point of contact:

-* Chris Gilliard (christopher.gilliard@gmail.com)
-* Konstantin Bay (konstantin.bay@gmail.com)
+* Forkladdgud (Forkladdgud@protonmail.com)

 Send all communications to all parties and expect a reply within 48h.

 ## Vulnerability Handling

-Upon reception of a vulnerability disclosure, the MWC team will:
+Upon reception of a vulnerability disclosure, the Mimble team will:

-* Reply within a 48h window.
+* Reply within a 1 week window.
-* Within a week, a [CVVS v3](https://nvd.nist.gov/vuln-metrics/cvss/v3-calculator) severity score should be attributed.
+* Within 4 weeks, a [CVVS v3](https://nvd.nist.gov/vuln-metrics/cvss/v3-calculator) severity score should be attributed (if necessary).
 * Keep communicating regularly about the state of a fix, especially for High or Critical severity vulnerabilities.
 * Once a fix has been identified, agree on a timeline for release and public disclosure.